Global Transportation Executive

 Partner, Nossaman LLP

-Mr. Schneider is a long-time member of the Board of Directors and Co-Chair of the Committee on Public-Private Partnerships of the American Public Transportation Association.
-He has been involved in numerous P3 and private sector infrastructure finance programs since 1984 as an owner, developer and advisor, most recently as project director of the advisory team for the Los Angeles Metropolitan Transportation Authority (LA Metro) Public-Private Partnership Program.
+Mr. Schneider is a long-time member of the Board of Directors and founding chairman of the Committee on Public-Private Partnerships of the American Public Transportation Association.
+He has been involved in numerous P3 and private sector infrastructure finance programs since the early 1980s as an owner, developer, and advisor, most recently as project director of the advisory team for the Los Angeles Metropolitan Transportation Authority (LA Metro) Public-Private Partnership Program and project manager of the Honolulu Rail Transit Project.

 Former Board Members